erkamguresen/YouTube-Captions-Subtitles-Extractor/README.md

 This is a small Bookmarklet that extracts captions from a Youtube Video (if exists) and opens a panel on the right side of the page to display all the captions.

+This project is inspired from the youtuber techlead ([techlead youtube video](https://www.youtube.com/watch?v=r7SO-Oq3d5E)) and created for personal needs.

 ## Bookmarklet

 [Bookmarklet-wiki](https://en.wikipedia.org/wiki/Bookmarklet):